BuildingSync/schema/proposals/2022/Add Package-Measure Energy Savings Analyses.md

 ### Example

 Suppose that we have 2 arbitrary measures, #1 and #2.
-Implementation of the first measure (as a whole) would cost $100 and would provide both electricity savings only.
+Implementation of the first measure (as a whole) would cost $100 and would provide electricity savings only.
 Implementation of the second measure (as a whole) would cost $200 and would provide natural gas savings only.

 | Measure ID | Cost ($) | Electricity Savings (kWh/yr) | Natural Gas Savings (therms/yr) |